June 28, 2025 12:00 PM

 Africa and Middle East Village

-The parade originates at the African Village and proceeds through the festival grounds to the Amphitheater, where represented countries and their flags are introduced.
+The parade originates at the African Village and proceeds through the festival grounds to the Amphitheater, where the amazing Ric Calipayan Dedicatoria will introcuce the represented countries.
 Wear the national dress of your birth, your forefathers’ land or your adopted country, and join us for this colorful and upbeat parade that embodies the spirit of the festival!

 Africa and Middle East Village